sebastiaanbrand/reachability/README.md

     * To run the 16-96 core experiments, run `./bench_all.sh -w "16 32 64 96" -t 30m test-par bdd ldd beem-sloan petri-sloan promela-sloan`
 * Quickly run benchmarks on random subsets of smaller instances:
     * For single core experiments, run `./bench_subset.sh -n 10` and press enter to run (for each dataset) a random selection of 10 small instances.
-    * For 1-8 core experiments, run `TODO` and press enter.
+    * For 1-8 core experiments, run `./bench_subset.sh -n 10 -w "1 2 4 8" test-par` and press enter to run a random selection of 10 small instances.

 To plot the results run `TODO`

+* To generate plots on the subset data run `python3 generate_plots.py subset`